ncerutti/xBRL-Forge/README.md

 - **Easy JSON Structure**: Integrate data using an intuitive and straightforward JSON format.

-- **Open Source**: Contribute to the community and enhance the functionality of xBRL Forge.
+- **Open Source**: Contribute to the community and enhance the functionality of xBRL-Forge.

-- **Data conversion**: Prepare your data in a Word file (docx) and then convert it to the xBRL Forge data structure to enhance it with tags!
+- **Data conversion**: Prepare your data in a Word file (docx) and then convert it to the xBRL-Forge data structure to enhance it with tags!

 - **Supported Data Types**:
   - Numeric Data (monetary, emissions, etc.)